greenflash1357/Digits.jl/README.md

 ### Notes
-- Most functions accept an array of digits aswell as an integer as input.
+- Most functions accept an array of digits as well as an integer as input.
 - For most of the array methods there exists an inplace operation.
 - This package should also work for negative integers, but this can become tricky.
 Take a closer look at the digit representation of negative integers. `digits(-135)` -> `[-5, -3, -1]`.